Parenting Basics 101

 - The effort has to be their own

-- Don?t tear a kid down - be supportive
+- Don't tear a kid down, or call them "stupid" - be supportive

 - Praise important results, but don't overdo it.
 Most of the time, a simple acknowledgement is all that's needed.